Accounting & Bookkeeping Services for Small Businesses Across the UK

 Giving someone access to your financial records is an act of trust.
 It is not like hiring a window cleaner or a graphic designer.
 It is allowing another person to see, in some detail, the inner workings of something you have built and that matters deeply to you.
 The revenues and the costs.
 The months that were good and the months that were hard.
 The decisions made and the decisions deferred.

 We understand that.
 We have always understood that.
-And it shapes everything about the way we work — from the confidentiality with which we treat every piece of client information, to the care we take in explaining what we are doing and why, to the respect we have for the fact that this is your business, and our role is to support it — not to judge it, not to run it, not to second-guess the decisions you have made.
+And it shapes everything about the way we work — from the confidentiality with which we treat every piece of client information, to the care we take in explaining what we are doing and why, to the fact that this is your business, and our role is to support it — not to judge it, not to run it, not to second-guess the decisions you have made.

 We have had clients come to us whose books were in a genuine tangle.
 Records that had not been touched for eighteen months.
 Accounts that were contradictory and incomplete.
 Situations that were, frankly, quite a mess.
 We have never once made anyone feel embarrassed about this.
 Life happens.
 Businesses get busy.
 People do their best.
 Our job is not to audit the past with a raised eyebrow — it is to sort it out and create a better system for the future.